pyedifice/pyedifice/docs/source/base_components.rst

 --------------

 Not all widgets are currently supported by Edifice.
-Edifice provides :code:`CustomWidget` to allow you to bind arbitrary QtWidgets to an Edifice component.
+Edifice provides :class:`CustomWidget` to allow you to bind arbitrary QtWidgets to an Edifice Element.
-The two methods to override are :code:`create_widget`, which should return the Qt widget, and :code:`paint`, which takes the current widget and new props, and should update the widget according to the new props.

 .. currentmodule:: edifice
 .. autosummary::